elusivecodes/FrostColor/README.md

 - [Color manipulation](#color-manipulation)
 - [Color palettes](#color-palettes)

-## Basic usage
+## Basic Usage

 #### From RGB

 Colors can created using the following syntax, where `red`, `green` and `blue` are values between 0 and 255, and `alpha` is a value between 0 and 1.

-If the alpha argument is omitted, a default value of 1 will be used (opaque).
+If the `alpha` argument is omitted, a default value of 1 will be used (opaque).

 ```javascript
 const color = new frost.Color(red, green, blue, alpha);
 ```

-#### From brightness
+#### From Brightness

-If you are creating a greyscale color, you can just enter a brightness value between 0 and 100.
+If you are creating a greyscale color, you can alternatively enter a single `brightness` value between 0 and 100.

 Again, the alpha argument can be omitted for a default value of 1.